preunpatching/winsetup-rebooted/README.md

 - ```pass```: Defines user name password to use.
 - ```nomsr```: Specifies not to create Microsoft Reserved partition.
 - ```nowre```: Specifies not to create Recovery partition.
+The other parameters are in the setup file.
 > [!CAUTION]
 > ***Due to the constraints of Batch, every line of the ```setup.cfg``` file is executed, even if it does not make a valid parameter.
 This can introduce Arbitrary Code Execution (ACE), which allows the user to execute custom code and potentially cause harm to your computer.*** To prevent this risk, **please check the ```setup.cfg``` before using unattended mode** as ACE can be used to destroy data, install viruses and more.
 ## Changelog
 - **2025-06-05: Released v0.1.0.** Initial public pre-release.
+- **2025-06-21: Released v0.2.0.**
+  - Added unattended mode.
-- **2025-06-21: Released v0.2.0.** Added unattended mode, Microsoft Reserved and Recovery partition support.
+  - Added Microsoft Reserved and Recovery partition support.
+- **2025-07-08: Released v0.3.0.**
+  - Added Standard setup mode, along with Advanced mode.
+  - Added debloat support.
+  - Fixed delimiter set for unattended mode.
+  - Revamped user interface.